 Prokaryotic and eukaryotic ribosomes are both made of rRNA and proteins, but the subunits are going to be different sizes.
 In addition, a group of bacteria can perform photosynthesis like plants.
 Without a chloroplast organelle, a bacterium can perform photosynthesis in the folds of its cell membrane.
 These cells may have been the first early organisms to ever perform photosynthesis!

-Prokaryotes also have this way of keeping their structure and shape.
+Prokaryotes also have a way of keeping their structure and shape.
 Many of them have a cell wall, like plant cell walls.
 However, prokaryotic cell walls are made of a different specialized molecule.
-For example, bacterial cell walls can contain peptidoglycan, or a polymer of sugar and amino acids that give shape and structure to the bacterial cell wall.
-Prokaryotes also have this version of a cytoskeleton that contains some of the same proteins that are similar to the actin and filaments of eukaryotic cells and function in a similar, though simpler, way.
+For example, bacterial cell walls can contain peptidoglycan, or a polymer of sugar and amino acids that gives shape and structure to the bacterial cell wall.
+Prokaryotes also have a version of a cytoskeleton that contains some of the same proteins that are similar to the actin and filaments of eukaryotic cells and function in a similar, though simpler, way.

 Some prokaryotes also have flagella, as do some eukaryotic cells.
 The function is the same - a long appendage that drives movement.
 However, prokaryotic and eukaryotic flagella are structurally different.
 While we have learned that eukaryotic flagella are composed of the cytoskeletal proteins called microtubules, flagella in bacteria are made of the protein flagellin.
 Bacterial flagella are also driven by motor proteins that swing the flagella around clockwise or counterclockwise, while eukaryotic flagella whip back and forth, not around.

 The similarities and differences between eukaryotic and prokaryotic cells.